RetroAchievements/docs/docs/developer-docs/am-i-ready-for-review.md

 ## Achievements are ordered logically

 - Under the Manage tab, you can set up the order through drag and drop or manually writing values.
+- This is an important part of set presentation.
+Grouping things up thematically or chronologically makes it much more readable for players.
-- Having achievements in the desired order often helps reviewers look through your achievements more quickly, and also helps us better see the strengths of your set design.
+- Having achievements in the desired order also helps reviewers look through your achievements more quickly, and also helps us better see the strengths of your set design.

 ## Progression achievements and Win Conditions are properly idenfitied